yuanqing/markdown-interpolate/README.md

 Run `markdown-interpolate-files` again to update the content between each pair of opening/closing HTML comments.

-Other usage notes:

-- Files/scripts are always resolved *relative to the Markdown file*.
+Files/scripts are always resolved *relative to the Markdown file*.
 Use the `--base` flag to set the base directory to resolve files/scripts.

 ## CLI